Wage growth

-Wage growth is a trend of increases in wages.
-This article is mainly concerned with real wage growth, which refers to increases in wages adjusted for inflation.
+Wage growth is a trend of increases in wages, in contrast to wage stagnation.
+Real wage growth is an increase in wages adjusted for inflation, while nominal wage growth is not adjusted.
 It is often expressed as an annual percentage increase.
 In macroeconomics, wage growth is one of the main measures of long-term economic growth, since it reflects the consumer's purchasing power in the economy as well as the level of living standards.
 Positive wage growth (in nominal terms, i.e. unadjusted) is often accompanied by price inflation, while low wage growth may be accompanied by deflation, which government may seek to address through fiscal policy.
 Minimum wages may be introduced; these will usually increase average wage growth, at the cost of stimulating price inflation.

 Weak productivity is likely to result in low long-term wage growth.
 In the shorter term, low wage growth may be caused by spare capacity in the Labour Market, which is likely to result in less competitiveness among the workers.
 To achieve consistent strong wage growth and sustainable economic growth, high productivity is needed.
-Higher labour productivity (measured by GDP per worker) will result in higher real wage growth.
+Higher labour productivity (measured by GDP per worker) can result in higher real wage growth.

 Overview

-This graph illustrates the global wage growth of before and during the Great Recession, showing a significant decline in wage growth during the Great Recession in most advanced countries (data from the OECD).

 A consistent trend of real wage growth began in the 1800s, when the Industrial Revolution started a trend of technological improvements, often resulting in improved productivity.

-In recent years, real wage growth has tended to be less, perhaps due to thehe 2008 financial crisis and perhaps because, as Robert Solow implied, greater dependence on technology is sometimes counterproductive.
+In recent years, real wage growth has tended to be less, perhaps due to the 2008 financial crisis and perhaps because, as Robert Solow implied, greater dependence on technology is sometimes counterproductive.
 Many countries are still experiencing low wage growth rates.
 The International Labour Organization reported that global wage growth has been slowing down, reducing to 2.4 per cent in 2016 and 1.8 per cent in 2017 claiming that in spite of the recently increased investment in capital, the weak labour productivity has been the main issue that contributes to the current sluggish GDP resulting in the low wage growth.
 Generally, low productivity growth and increased global competition have been identified for the recent slow wage growth, which prevents from sustainable economic growth.
 The Economic Policy Institute reports that the current sluggish wage growth and lower labour productivity are driven by the abandonment of full employment as more flexible employment styles have become accepted due to the significant progress in automation, technological change and increasing global production integration.
 Lower labour productivity results in a weak investment into capitals describing the lower total factor productivity growth.
 Businesses often attempt to increase their efficiency (known as multifactor productivity) by increasing their shares into capitals, however, the economic impacts contribute to the employers while the employees experience fewer impacts from the investment.
 Wage growth is not necessarily impacted by fluctuations in unemployment rates however, it depends on how the wage growth is measured in calculations.